Lobbyist Tim Meenan

 SB322 by Simpson allows each insurer or HMO issuing major medical policies or contracts in Florida to offer at least one comprehensive major medical policy or contract that does not exclude, limit, deny, or delay coverage due to one or more preexisting medical conditions.
 This does not apply to an insurer issuing only limited benefit, disability income, specified disease, Medicare supplement, or hospital indemnity policies in this state.
 SB322 passed out of the Banking and Insurance on February 19 and the Health Policy Committee on March 4 with

 .
-The bill passed the Rules Committee in week 2 and will be up next on the Senate floor.
+The bill passed the Rules Committee in week 2 and passed of the Senate floor on April 25th.
+Amendments adoped along the way combine SB1422 and SB418.
 HB997 is the companion measure.

 7. SINGLE PAYER HB 697/SB1486